Ru Ba Ru: Production

 Debutant director Arjun Bali previously worked on advertisements before venturing into commercial cinema.
 Randeep Hooda, who had previously worked in action films such as D (2005) and Risk (2007), thought of experimenting with a romantic film hoping that it might bring him the much elusive success in the Bollywood film industry.
 When Bali approached Hooda with the film's story, the latter instantly liked the title.
 The film was titled Ru Ba Ru, which transliterates into soul to soul, with actress-model Mandira Bedi's suggestion.
 For the film, Hooda shaved his moustache away as he "wanted to look soft and romantic."
 While saying that his character in the film was quite similar to his real life persona, Hooda thought it was great working with relative newcomer Shahana Goswami.
 Goswami previously featured in Yun Hota Toh Kya Hota (2006), Honeymoon Travels Pvt.
 Ltd. (2007) and Rock On!!
 (2008), the former two being cameo appearances.
 She was signed on for this film before her graduation.
 The characters she portrays in Rock On!! and this film were strikingly similar.
 Due to this, she was worried that this might typecast her in her future films.

-Multiple Music-Directors: Satyadev Barman with Ranjit Barot, Strings with Shuja Haider (Speed of Sound) and Sameer Uddin composed the music of the film, while the soundtrack lyrics is written Shuja Haider, Soumik Sen, Chester Misquitta, Aditya Narayan, Arjun Chandramohan Bali and Akshay Verma.
-Shuja Haider, Ranjit Barot, Sunidhi Chauhan, Kunal Ganjawala, Vijay Prakash, Suzanne D'Mello and Shreya Ghoshal featured as singers in the soundtrack.